Management Analyst 5 - Policy & Legislative Affairs (careers.wa.gov);Olympia

 A great place to work

 The OIC values its employees and is committed to diversity in the workplace.
-While offering a multitude of great benefits (www.careers.wa.gov), we challenge our employees to continuously improve the way we do business by meeting and exceeding our customers' expectations.
+We offer great benefits (www.careers.wa.gov) and challenge our staff to constantly improve the way we do business.
+Our office strives to exceed our customers' expectations.

-We are a smaller state agency in the Washington state government and are fortunate to have a stable funding source that does not rely on the state's general fund.
+The OIC is a smaller state agency in the Washington state government.
+We are fortunate to have a stable funding source that does not rely on the state's general fund.
 Therefore, we have not had cycles of employee layoffs when budgets are tight.